Tunnel-Rush-Unblock/.github/profile/README.md

 Jump straight into the action and share your high-score link with friends.

 Ultimate Portability
-Whether you’re on a quick break, commuting, or waiting for a meeting, Tunnel Rush Unblock is always ready.
+Whether you’re on a quick break, commuting, or waiting for a meeting, Tunnel Rush Unblocked is always ready.

 Competitive Leaderboards
 Challenge friends and global players for top ranks and bragging rights.